chirpstack/chirpstack-gateway-bridge/docs/content/gateway/multitech.md

    wget https://artifacts.loraserver.io/vendor/multitech/conduit/lora-gateway-bridge_3.1.0-r1_arm926ejste.ipk
    {{< /highlight >}}

-3. Now this `.ipk` package is stored on the Conduit, you can install it using the `opkg` package-manager utility.
+3. Now that the `.ipk` package is stored on the Conduit, you can install it using the `opkg` package-manager utility.
 Example (assuming the same `.ipk` file):
    {{<highlight bash>}}